-30. What happens when a situation is referred to the ICC for investigation?
+35. What happens when a situation is referred to the ICC for investigation?

-The Prosecutor determines whether, in his opinion, the Court has jurisdiction with respect to the alleged crimes.
-Following a thorough analysis of the available information, he decides whether there is a reasonable basis to proceed with an investigation.
-Thus, he must establish whether the crime of genocide, crimes against humanity or war crimes may have been committed and, if so, whether they were committed after 1 July, 2002.
-The Prosecutor must also ascertain whether any national authorities are conducting a genuine investigation or trial of the alleged perpetrators of the crimes.
-Lastly, he must notify the

-States Parties and other States which may have jurisdiction of his intention to initiate an investigation.
+The Prosecutor determines whether, in his or her opinion, the Court has jurisdiction with respect to the alleged crimes.
+Following a thorough analysis of the available information, the Prosecution decides whether there is a reasonable basis to proceed with an investigation.
+Thus, it must establish whether the crime of genocide, crimes against humanity or war crimes may have been committed and, if so, whether they were committed after 1 July 2002.
+The Prosecution must also ascertain whether any national authorities are conducting a genuine investigation or trial of the alleged perpetrators of the crimes.
+Lastly, it must notify the States Parties and other States which may have jurisdiction of its intention to initiate an investigation.